2dukes/PROJ_SSI_2122/tls/tls.md

 ssock.close()
 ```

-This will generate an `image.svg` file which can be later openned in the browser to compare with the `www.linkedin.com` image.
+This will generate an `image.svg` file which can be later opened in the browser to compare with the `www.linkedin.com` image.

 # Task 2: TLS Server